top of page

 Fewer than 20% were added to the official roster.

-Women were explicity excluded.
+Women were explicitly excluded.

 They still believe America will do the right thing.